Ivan Karlović: History

-In 1521, in the name of a group of Croatian nobility unsuccessfully negotiated with the Ottomans.
-In the same year was named as Ban of Croatia, Slavonia, and Dalmatia, and trying to organize a defense against the Ottomans decided to only engage in field battles as could not get support for the defense of royal towns, and as such could not prevent Siege of Knin, fall of Skradin and Ostrovica Fortress.
-He regularly received military and financial help from Archduke Ferdinand I, but most importantly did not by Hungarian-Croatian King Louis II.
-As he steadily impoverished fighting and noblemen did not accept to increase revenue with new taxes in 1523, he renounced from the position of Ban in 1524.
+In 1521, in the name of a group of Croatian nobility, he unsuccessfully attempted to negotiate with the Ottomans.
+In the same year was named as Ban of Croatia, Slavonia, and Dalmatia.
+He was trying to organize a defense against the Ottomans and decided to only engage in field battles as could not get support for the defense of royal towns.
+In that sense, he was not able to prevent the fall of Knin, fall of Skradin and Ostrovica Fortress.
+He regularly received military and financial aid from Archduke Ferdinand I, but not from his real monarch Hungarian-Croatian King Louis II.
+As he steadily impoverished due to permanent warfare and noblemen did not accept new taxes in order to the increase revenues in 1523, he resigned from the position of Ban in 1524.

-In December 1526, he attended Croatian Election in Cetin along with several other most important Croatian noble magnates, where on 1 January 1527 signed a charter with which was elected Ferdinand I from the House of Habsburg as the King of Croatia, regarding them as the only house which could help against the Ottoman invasion.
-The election was part of a succession crisis and civil war as lower nobility in Hungary and Slavonia supported John Zápolya, but Karlović mostly stayed neutral during the war, and after the death of Christoph Frankopan, contributed to reconciliation between conflicting sides in 1530.
+In December 1526, he took part in Croatian Election in Cetin along with several other most important Croatian noble magnates.
+There, on 1 January 1527 Croatian nobility signed a charter by which they elected Ferdinand I from the House of Habsburg for a new King of Croatia, as they regarded him the only possible option which could help Croatians defend against the Ottoman invasions.
+The election was part of a succession crisis and civil war as lower nobility in Hungary and Slavonia chose to support John Zápolya.
+Karlović mostly remained neutral during the war, and after the death of Christoph Frankopan, he attempted to reconcile the former conflicting parties in 1530.

-In 1527, along Ferenc Batthyány, was again named as Ban of Croatia, Slavonia, and Dalmatia, on which position remained until his death in 1531.
-As the Ottomans conquered his forts Obrovac, Udbina, Komić, and Mrsinj-grad, from Ferdinand I received estates of Medvedgrad, Lukavec and Rakovec in Turopolje.
-In 1528, near Belaj commanded a Croatian army with some Carniolan forces which defeated several thousand Ottomans who were preparing to raid into Carniola.
-In the next year led the Croatian forces to help at Siege of Vienna (1529).
+In 1527, along Ferenc Batthyány, was again appointed Ban of Croatia, Slavonia, and Dalmatia, which he remained until his death in 1531.
+As Ottomans conquered his forts of Obrovac, Udbina, Komić, and Mrsinj-grad, he received substitute estates of Medvedgrad, Lukavec and Rakovec in Turopolje from Ferdinand I. In 1528, near Belaj he commanded Croatian army with reinforced by Carniolan forces, which defeated several thousand Ottoman troops preparing to raid Carniola.
+In the next year, he led Croatian forces to help at 1529 Siege of Vienna.